amar-jay/_translate/Readme.md

-## _ translate
+## \_ translate

 #### Just started bro.

 I hope I dont give up mid way

 ---

+- [x] Full Transformer as by Vaswani et al.

-1. First step is try to understand and replicate T5 model.
+  - First step is try to understand and replicate Transformer model.
 Take some notes along the way.

+- [x] FlashAttention

-2. Improve it by using FlashAttention and rotational embedding taking nanoGPT as a reference.
+  - Improve it by using FlashAttention and rotational embedding taking nanoGPT as a reference.-

+- [ ] rotational positional embedding

+- [ ] Group Query Attention